ManishPrakkash/aesthetic-login/README.md

-This is an aesthetic login form with react
+This is an modern looking login page with reactJS